yaffalhakim1/blog-mdx-main/README.md

 To run this blog on your local machine, you need to have Node.js installed.
 Once you have Node.js installed, you can follow these steps:

 ## Clone this repository.
-Navigate to the root directory of the project in your terminal.
+* Navigate to the root directory of the project in your terminal.
-Run npm install to install the dependencies.
+* Run `pnpm install` to install the dependencies.
-Run npm run dev to start the development server.
+* Run `pnpm dev` to start the development server.
-Open your browser and navigate to http://localhost:3000.
+* Open your browser and navigate to http://localhost:3000.